Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Methodology

+If $T^*=T$, the interaction is considered successful.
+Otherwise it fails, and $T$ is disclosed to the listener $L$.
+After each communicative interaction, both $S$ and $L$ will update the words and concept representations in their respective linguistic inventories $I_S$ and $I_L$.
+We distinguish between successful interactions and failed interactions.

+\paragraph{Successful interaction update.} Successful use reinforces the selected word and inhibits competing alternatives.
+Let $w_U=(U,c_U,s)$ be the selected word.
+This word receives a fixed reward $s_r$, while competing candidates, i.e. the words in the candidate set $K$ excluding $w_U$, are penalised in proportion to their similarity to $c_U$:

+Thus, words that are more similar are considered stronger competitors and are punished harder.
+The similarity between two concept representations ($\mathrm{sim_{c\textrm{--}c}}$), where $D_f$ is the f-divergence between the two parametrised distributions \citep{hellinger1909neue}, is defined as follows:

+The listener $L$ applies the same score update in its own inventory $I_L$, by collecting all words in $I_L$ that it would consider candidates and constructs its own set $K$ based on its own perceptual view of the scene.

+After a successful interaction, both agents also update the concept $c$ associated with $U$.
+For continuous dimensions, $\mu_i$ and $\sigma_i$ are updated online using Welford's algorithm \citep{welford1962note}.
+For categorical dimensions, the observed category count is incremented.
+Dimension weights are updated according to discriminative power in the current scene: dimensions with positive discriminative power are rewarded by a fixed step $\omega_r$ on a sigmoid function, while the remaining dimensions are decreased by a fixed step $\omega_p$ on the same function.
+This bounds weights between 0 and 1, with weights becoming more stable as they approach 0 or 1.

-If the game $g$ was not successful, there are two distinct cases for alignment.
-If the failure was due to the $L$ pointing to a different entity than $T$, $S$ will decrease the score of $w = (U,c,s) \in I_S$ by a fixed value. $L$ will also decrease the score of $w = (U,c,s) \in I_L$ by a fixed value and update $c$ based on $T$ with relation to $C$ in the same way as if the game would have been successful.
-If the failure was due to $L$ not knowing a word $w = (U,c,s)$, $S$ will decrease the score of $w = (U,c,s) \in I_S$ by a fixed value and $L$ will adopt the word as follows:
+\paragraph{Failed interaction update.} After a failed interaction, $S$ will decrease the score of $w_U = (U,c,s) \in I_S$ by a fixed value $s_p$.
+If $L$ knew a word with the observed form $U$, $L$ will decrease the score of $w_U = (U,c,s) \in I_L$ by a fixed value $s_p$ and update its $c$ based on $T$ relative to $C$ in the same way as if the interaction had been successful.
+If $L$ did not know a word $w = (U,c,s)$, $L$ will adopt the word as follows: